 Additional card fee: It’s $12 per year.
 After the first year, you’re billed $1 per month.

 APR: You get a variable rate of 17.45 percent.
-This is a pretty good rate for this category.
+As I already said, this is a pretty good rate for this category.

 Balance transfers: Not applicable.